 Implications

+7.1 Practical implications

 In this study, diverse factors affected perceived EO quality.
 Some support past findings that leaders can help teachers improve their students' learning (e.g., more class instruction time; Leithwood et al., 2019).
 Also, staff roles, not job titles, affect perceived EO quality.
+Thus, it will help to create an arena for teachers of diverse EO related roles to share their evaluations and suggestions to improve the partnership may contribute to improving the EO practice.